Gary Neville: Chelsea are the blue billion-pound bottlejobs after Carabao Cup final defeat by Liverpool

-Virgil van Dijk headed in Liverpool's extra-time winner to condemn Chelsea to a record sixth straight domestic cup final defeat; Mauricio Pochettino's side missed several big opportunities against youthful Reds
+Virgil van Dijk headed in Liverpool's extra-time winner to condemn Chelsea to a record sixth straight domestic cup final defeat; Mauricio Pochettino's side missed several big opportunities against youthful Reds; Poch responded to Neville's comments in press conference

 Gary Neville described Chelsea as "blue billion-pound bottlejobs" as they were beaten in the Carabao Cup final by an injury-hit Liverpool.